Parmenides: On Nature

 Since antiquity, it has been believed Parmenides wrote only one work, (Note: Diogenes Laertius, I 16 (A 13).) later titled On Nature, (Note: Diogenes Laertius, VIII 55 (A 9) and Simplicius, De caelo 556, 25 (A 14)) a didactic poem written in dactylic hexameter.
-This form has several uses: it facilitates the mnemonics and recitation of the poem, and allows games of poetic form, such as chiastic structure.

-Approximately 160 verses remain today from an original total that was probably near 800.
+Only 160 verses remain today from an original total that was probably near 800.
 The poem was originally divided into three parts: an introductory proem that contains an allegorical narrative which explains the purpose of the work, a former section known as "The Way of Truth" (aletheia, ἀλήθεια), and a latter section known as "The Way of Appearance/Opinion" (doxa, δόξα).
-Despite the poem's fragmentary nature, the general plan of both the proem and the first part, "The Way of Truth", have been ascertained by modern scholars, thanks to large excerpts made by Sextus Empiricus (Note: Against the Mathematicians DK 28B1) and Simplicius of Cilicia.
+Despite the poem's fragmentary nature, the general plan of both the poem and the first part, "The Way of Truth", have been ascertained by modern scholars, thanks to large excerpts made by Sextus Empiricus (Note: Against the Mathematicians DK 28B1) and Simplicius of Cilicia.
 (Note: Commentary on Aristotle's Physics DK 28B8) Unfortunately, the second part, "The Way of Opinion", which is supposed to have been much longer than the first, only survives in small fragments and prose paraphrases.